Key facts:

 How to Look After Your Dog’s Teeth

-Caring for your dog’s teeth is crucial for their overall health, especially during the teething phase, which typically occurs between three and seven months of age.
-To ensure proper dental health, establish a routine of regular brushing with dog-specific toothpaste and provide suitable chew toys that can help massage their gums and facilitate the teething process.
+Caring for your dog’s teeth is crucial for their overall health, especially during the teething phase, typically between three and seven months of age.
+To ensure proper dental health, regular brushing with dog-specific toothpaste and brush and suitable chew toys can help massage their gums and facilitate the teething process.
 It’s also essential to regularly check your puppy’s mouth for any signs of swollen gums or discomfort.

 Should You Change Your Dog’s Diet When Teething?

-Regarding diet during teething, while there’s no need for a major change, you can certainly make your puppy more comfortable.
+While there’s typically no need for a major change, you can certainly make your puppy more comfortable during the teething phase.
 Offering cold, soft foods can alleviate gum discomfort — for instance, chilling their kibble or providing frozen treats.
-However, maintain a balanced diet suitable for their age and size.
-Always avoid hard bones or chew toys that could damage their sensitive, developing teeth, and consult your veterinarian if you notice any irregularities or persistent discomfort in your dog’s mouth during this time.
+However, it is important to maintain a balanced diet suitable for their age and size.

-Puppies can eat dry food from around 6-8 weeks old, once they’re fully weaned.
-This usually happens with their breeder, as puppies shouldn’t leave their mother until they’re weaned.
+Puppies should be able to eat dry food at around 8 weeks old once they’re fully weaned.
+The weaning process usually happens with the breeder, as puppies shouldn’t leave their mother until they’re completely weaned.

 Sources